paris-liam/love-place-project-2/pages/aboutPage/about.md

 ![](/static/img/1kinloch_collage_no_2-1.jpg)

 `Image: Kinloch Collage no. 2 (Pawpaw at Boaz Apartments) by Shabez Jamal (2020).
-From the collection `[`I came back to visit.
+From the collection`[`I came back to visit.
 When I arrived no one was home.`](http://www.shabezj.com/new-page)``

 ## Why Place/Love?

-There is an urgent need for intentional care for Place - meaning not just a physical location, but also the people and culture that populate it.
-Our Places face significant threats, from urban gentrification to racist policy to wilderness destruction.
-In a largely enterprise-driven culture, the responsibility is on us to maintain these Places and communities as we know and love them - and improve upon what we don't love.

-Guided by social justice

-The hope of the Place/Love Project is to document what we value in and how we care for communities, neighborhoods, and the environment.
-This is an effort to engage in collective [Placemaking](https://www.pps.org/article/what-is-placemaking) that re-imagines our surroundings centered around those values - a radical, counter-cultural, and important exercise in a world usually centered around capital instead of community.
+The hope of the Place/Love Project is to document what we value in our communities, and to push the conversation forward on how we think about and engage with our physical and social environments.
+This is an effort to engage in collective, radical [Placemaking](https://www.pps.org/article/what-is-placemaking) that re-imagines our surroundings centered around those values.

+Places are more than just locations - they are also the people and cultures that populate these spaces.
+Places, and the communities that occupy them, face significant threats, from urban gentrification to the destruction of wilderness.
+Guided by a commitment to social justice, we believe there is an urgent need for intentional care for Place.
+We hope to amplify these stories, and in doing so, prompt critical thinking on what makes Places and communities stronger.

-To read a longer piece about the ideas behind Place/Love and why it is necessary (the Place/Love Manifesto), click [here](/manifesto).
+To read a little more about the ideas and motivations behind Place/Love, check out [this essay](https://placeloveproject.org/static/files/manifesto.pdf).

-To join our weekly mailing list, which will keep you updated about new Place/Love content, click [here](https://placeloveproject.substack.com/welcome).

-And to view the blog and dive into people’s stories, click [here](/).

-Feel free to reach out with any thoughts at [placeloveproject@gmail.com](mailto:agolio@tulane.edu).

 ![](/static/img/quote.png)